sumurthy/ojsspec/markdown/Guid.md

 # Guid class

-This class represents a globally unique identifier, as described by IETF RFC 4122.
+This class represents a globally unique identifier,as described by IETF RFC 4122.
 The input string is normalized and validated by the class constructor, which provides important guarantees that simplify other code that works with the GUID.
 This class also provides basic functionality